 It was many years before I actually tried absinthe myself, and I can’t say it was love at first swig.
 Absinthe falls under the category of an acquired taste.
 Some people love it, some may hate it.
 Some people, like myself, would rather have just about anything else to drink.
 But I can still appreciate a sip or two under the right conditions.
-One of those “right” conditions, is when you’re in Paris.
+One of those “right” conditions, is when you’re in Paris, France.

 It’s not long before you realize how pervasive absinthe was in Paris’ artistic history, especially in the 19th Century.
 Poets wrote about it, painters captured its effects on their canvases, and some artists were ruined by it.

 Painters such as Manet, Picasso, Toulouse-Lautrec and Degas painted scenes depicting absinthe drinkers.
 And it’s often claimed that Van Gogh, a heavy consumer of absinthe, cut off his ear as a result of over-imbibing the green liqueur.

 So what made absinthe such a beloved, yet much maligned drink?
 The belief was that wormwood, one of the main ingredients, had hallucinogenic properties.
 While this might be great for inspiring artistic expression, it also had its downside.
 People soon associated absinthe with illicit behaviour.
 The liqueur was blamed for causing loose morals, cases of insanity, and even murderous rages.
 Absinthe was banned in several countries, including France, Switzerland and the United States in the early 1900s, which only increased its appeal.